gavin44/RabbitMQ/ReadMe.txt

 Powershell script
 ====================
-Sets up an exchange and queue by executing the batch file The queue is bound to the exchange
+Sets up an exchange and two queues by executing the batch file The queues are bound to the exchange

 Source code
 ============
 Created a client to publish message to queue
-Created server to consume the message
+Created two servers to consume the messages

-Added another server to consume messages